Should you buy a 300LM 7W Cree EDC flashlight?

 Another thing I like is that it takes a single AA battery.
 I use a rechargeable that I charge with my Goalzero USB AA battery charging pack, which is powered either by my iPhone’s USB wall charger or my scharger-5 portable solar panel.
 If the thing is really putting out 7W, you’re prolly not gonna get a lot of time out of a battery, depending on the milliamp-hours of what you put in it so you should have something else in your bug out bag that runs for a long time with a dimmer light.
 That’s the only real negative I see to it.
 Other than that, it’s a fantastic pocket-sized floodlight.

 So, do I think it’s worth the money?
 I’ve actually replaced my Fenix LD-10 with one of these new ones.
 I’m also ordering more of these and will probably get extra for stocking stuffers this Christmas.
 They take a freaking month to come in though so if you’re thinking of doing the same thing, don’t wait too long.
 Definitely worth the money.
 I actually think it’s one of the best bug out bag or EDC flashlights out there.
-Update – I just got 3 more of these so I can have one in each car.

 Sure, there are better flashlights out there but they’re hella more expensive.
 As far as bang for the buck goes though, this little thing is definitely the best EDC flashlight I’ve found so far.
 Never stop looking though!